openfisca/openfisca-doc/source/simulate/replicate-simulation-inputs.md

 64
 ```

 Why?
 Because `age` and `salary` are varying independently and each axis results in multiplying by 4 the original population of 4.
-This resultS in 4 times 4 times 4 individuals, equalling 64.
+This results in 4 times 4 times 4 individuals, equalling 64.

 The results are as follows: